hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-The exact content of the <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_QualifierOfTheIdentification.zip">CL326</a> (QualifierOfTheIdentification) is defined nationally, considering -for example -that only in some NAs the value 'T' must only be used in case “House number” and “Postcode” or only “Postcode” define an exact and unique location.
+The exact content of the CL326 (QualifierOfTheIdentification) is defined nationally, considering -for example -that only in some NAs the value 'T' must only be used in case “House number” and “Postcode” or only “Postcode” define an exact and unique location.